HappyCamper123/Compostr/README.md

-# Base React
+# Compostr

-This is a basic react project that will be the base for future projects.
+A really cool front end react application that shows compost temperature and humidity data.